bernhardAxonIvy/doc/source/designer-guide/how-to/process-extensions.rst

    3. Copy your custom logic into the Sub Process and connect it with the provided start and end event.

-This allows you already to re-use this encapsulated Sub Process logic in many Processes.
+This allows you already to reuse this encapsulated Sub Process logic in many Processes.
 You can do it by using the :ref:`process-element-call-sub` Activity and selecting your just-built Sub Process as the target.
-Connect it and pass parameters to and fro and you are done.
+Connect it, pass parameters to and fro and you are done.

 Custom Element feeling